Ueva/vg-ClueScrollHUD/README.md

 To increase the chances of your issue being responded to quickly, please ensure that you have followed the bug report guide for submitting bugs, or the contribution guidelines for submitting pull requests.

+### Why isn't my task progress being updated immediately on the HUD?

+This mod reads your progress directly from the clue scroll items in your inventory - the HUD will update as soon as the scroll items themselves are updated.
+This is usually immediate, but there may be a slight delay for certain types of clues.
+Movement-related tasks (e.g., "Walk..." or "Ride...") seem particularly prone to this.

+This isn’t a bug with this mod.
+Rather, it is a limitation of how the clue scroll plugin works on the Vulengate server.
+Once the server registers your progress and updates the scroll's data, the HUD will reflect it immediately after.